OSGeo/gdal/doc/source/development/rfc/rfc53_ogr_notnull_default.rst

 -  WFS: supports NOT NULL (for attribute fields only) on read
 -  FileGDB: supports NOT NULL (for attribute and its single geometry field) on read/write.
 GEOMETRY_NULLABLE layer creation added.
-DEFAULT supported for String,Integer and Real fieds on creation/read (with some bugs/weird behavior seen in FileGDB SDK and E$RI tools, workarounded by using the OpenFileGDB driver in problematic cases...).
+DEFAULT supported for String,Integer and Real fields on creation/read (with some bugs/weird behavior seen in FileGDB SDK and E$RI tools, workarounded by using the OpenFileGDB driver in problematic cases...).
 DEFAULT supported for DateTime on read, but unsupported on